*** updated 2016 November

 11:00 – 16:00; 17:00 – 22:00 (last order 21:15)

 Call ahead to make sure these restaurants are open.
 This was posted in 2012.

 Seamon is a sushiya with branches in Ginza and in Nihonbashi that is also open on Sunday.
+I haven’t been, but several clients have and say they like the sushi here.
 Details in English here: